hideyukiinada/od/README.md

 * Python programming skill
 For going through this tutorial, the knowledge for TensorFlow programming is not needed.

+## Expected time to take
+* 2 days (with annotating the photos taking the large chunk).

 # Steps
 ## Step 1.
 Obtain the machine learning software
 ### 1.1.
 Set up TensorFlow